Filter by Category

 with Jessica Muise

 Twist, wrap, and loop your way to a necklace or set of earrings using design elements drawn from the sea.
 Combine found materials with metal and learn easy wire-wrapped loop techniques to create your own unique jewelry.
-Bring your own sea glass or choose from instructor's collection.
+Bring your own sea glass or choose from the instructor's collection.
 Leave with a completed piece reflecting your creative design and resources to continue making similar jewelry at home.
-Registration closes at noon on 2/24.
+Registration closes at noon on 4/28.
+Tuition includes materials.

 Will run